he-zh/he-zh.github.io/_posts/2023-10-15-learning-bounds-note.md

 In the heart of machine learning lies a fundamental question:
 **can we trust the predictions of our models beyond the data we trained them on?**
 This is where the analysis of generalization error comes into play.
-This note delves into various techniques that offer guarantees on  how well our models generalize.
-We'll introduce concepts like VC dimension, covering numbers, Rademacher complexity, non-uniform learning, and stability bound.

 Central to this analysis lies the concept of excess error, a measure of how much a model's performance deviates from its ideal, true performance.
 But this excess error isn't a monolithic entity; it's a captivating dance between two key players: approximation error and estimation error.